-Approved by: Council

-Approved date: Insert date

-Review date: Insert date
+Approved by: Approved date: Review date: Council Insert date Insert date

--) Mobile food vendors must not leave vehicles unattended in an approved trading location. - k) Noise from generators and other sources is kept to a minimum. - Mobile food vendors must follow any and all instructions issued by a duly authorised officer of the Council. - m) Council reserves the right to suspend or cancel a Mobile Food Vendor Permit at any time if the trading restrictions or conditions of operation are not followed or trade contravenes any regulatory requirement or condition of the Permit.
+- Mobile food vendors must not leave vehicles unattended in an approved trading location. - k) Noise from generators and other sources is kept to a minimum. - Mobile food vendors must follow any and all instructions issued by a duly authorised officer of the Council. - m) Council reserves the right to suspend or cancel a Mobile Food Vendor Permit at any time if the trading restrictions or conditions of operation are not followed or trade contravenes any regulatory requirement or condition of the Permit.